Eyelid ptosis (known commonly as a droopy eyelid or lazy eyelid) is a medical issue visible in sagging of left or right

 Please note that the Eyelid Ptosis prices listed on FlyMedi are the average price for Eyelid Ptosis procedures.
 Clinics may ask you to provide them with specific information about your medical condition in order to provide you a detailed cost estimate for Eyelid Ptosis procedures.
 To receive a personalized Eyelid Ptosis quote, please click HERE.

-Candidates for eyelid ptosis surgery are people whose ptosis is severe and whose eyelid ptosis treatment without surgery didn’t give proper effects.
+Candidates for eyelid ptosis surgery are people whose ptosis is severe and blocking the vision and also whose eyelid ptosis treatment without surgery didn’t give proper effecs.

 Eyelid ptosis surgery or eyelid ptosis treatment without surgery is especially recommended for children who have droopy eyelids since birth – severe eyelid ptosis may lead to lazy eye and other eye problems.

 Not everybody is eligible for eyelid ptosis surgery.
 For some lighter cases of the lazy eyelid, eyelid ptosis treatment without surgery seems to be more suitable since it is less invasive than classic ptosis repair.
-In order to get a proper droopy eyelid treatment, it is suggested to visit an eye doctor and get a professional medical examination, which will determine whether eyelid ptosis surgery or other treatment should be put in use.
+The degree of droopiness in the eyelids varies from person to person.
+To understand if having or not the ptosis, it is an excellent way to compare a recent photo of the face with one from 10 or 20 years ago and see if any difference in the eyelid skin.

 The type of ptosis surgery depends on the case.
 Patients with congenital ptosis, especially children, will undergo so-called frontalis ptosis surgery, attaching their eyelids to frontalis muscles which are normally responsible for the eyelid movement.
 Other patients will have their eyelid muscles moved forward in order to increase the vision.